 In the eastern part of the peninsula, the “Curú” reserve with its beautiful Playa Quesera is worth mentioning, as well as the snorkeling spot “Isla Tortuga” and the bioluminescence which regularly occurs over here.

 The accommodation options on the Southern Nicoya peninsula are at least as varied as its nature is.
-All of the locations mentioned are famous for their relaxed atmosphere and trendy restaurants, bars and activities ... last but not least, cozy co-working spaces attract digital nomads from all over the world for a relaxing long-term stay in Costa Rica - to mention also the positive, new possibilities of working, traveling and living.
+All of the locations mentioned are famous for their relaxed atmosphere and trendy restaurants, bars and activities... last but not least, cozy co-working spaces attract digital nomads from all over the world for a relaxing long-term stay in Costa Rica - to mention also the positive, new possibilities of working, traveling and living.

 From simple backpacker accommodations to exclusive boutique hotels, you will find classic hotels as well as fully-quipped apartments and luxurious beach houses with fantastic sea views or direct beach access.
 The choice is yours and at ARA Tours, we are happy to help you find your personal dream accommodation.
-All officially registered accommodation providers have to apply the hygiene protocols without exception, and they are able to integrate them so naturally and unobtrusively that you as a guest only notice the positive result of an extremely responsible way to manage the whole COVID topic.
-It is therefore worthwhile to support these companies with your visit.

-Some of our favorites are e.g. the Nantipa beach resort, which opened in 2019 and promises a “Tico Beach Experience” first class, of course in the best possible location, right on the beach.
+Some of our favorites are e.g. the Nantipa Beach Resort, which promises a “Tico Beach Experience” first class, of course in the best possible location, right on the beach.
 For medium-sized budgets and guests who appreciate being near what’s going on in the village, we can also recommend the Hotel Esencia and Santa Teresa by the Beach.
 Between Tambor and Paquera lies the Tango Mar Beach Resort, where you can lodge in style, almost in a private bay.
 The Eco Boutique Hotel Vista Las Islas is located on a hill with a breathtaking view on Isla Tortuga.
 And if you are looking for a slightly different form of accommodation, you can book one of the luxurious tent suites at Isla Chiquita Lodge, from which you can enjoy your personal Robinson Crusoe experience on the island of Jesucita in the middle of the Gulf of Nicoya.

 For yogis, Santa Teresa is like the Costa Rican Mecca.
 What better combination than the local easy-going lifestyle and body and mind strengthening activity, whenever possible with a fresh sea breeze?
 Here you will find professional teachers of all difficulty levels and styles as well as nice yoga colleagues from all over the world: ideal conditions to process the various changes of the past few months positively.